MichiganMortgageLoan

 Does pre-qualification affect my credit?

 Usually not, if it's based only on figures you provide.
-A full pre-approval typically involves a hard credit pull to verify your score.
+A full pre-approval typically involves a hard credit pull to verify your score, which is one reason it carries far more weight with sellers.

 Put it to use Open the related tool →